kaymen99/Decentral-medium/README.md

 <!-- ABOUT THE PROJECT -->
 ## Decentral-medium

-This a decentralized web3.0 version of the Medium application built on the Ethereum/Polygon blockchain
+This a decentralized web3.0 version of the Medium application built on the Ethereum/Polygon network (or any EVM compatible blockchain), users can create posts and save them directly into the blockchain using IPFS.

 <p align="center">
   <img alt="Dark" src="https://user-images.githubusercontent.com/83681204/175719913-82469809-5fbc-4f0b-a341-53f30c9f8226.png" width="100%">